40-50 löpmeter virke per barn

 The adventure playground can be seen as a model of influence, as well as an actual site where children have an immediate impact on their environment.
 The artists’ research includes, among others, one reference called The Model.
 A model for a qualitative society, a work by Palle Nielsen 1968.
 This was an adventure playground inside the Moderna Museet in Stockholm.
-The cultural-historical dimensions are carrying a scent from the 60's-70's, while the artists’ photographs are showing well functioning contemporary adventure playgrounds.
+The cultural-historical dimensions carry a scent from the '60s-'70s, while the artists’ photographs show well-functioning contemporary adventure playgrounds.

 In Sweden, most of the adventure playgrounds have disappeared.
-Is this due to ideological, economical or safety reasons?
-Adventure playgrounds concerns many areas, such as urban planning, architecture, democracy and pedagogy.
-What perception of knowledge characterizes a society?
+Is this due to ideological, economic or safety reasons?
+Adventure playgrounds concern many areas, such as urban planning, architecture, democracy and pedagogy.
+What perception of knowledge characterises a society?
 In what way are children today involved in the processes of planning and shaping the urban space?

 How could you make adults see the value of play and the gain of knowledge in adventure playgrounds?
-In these playgrounds children learn through experience-based learning in relationship to other children and adults.
-The scale is important, as well as the time perspective; the wooden structure never ends; it is in continuous state of transformation.
-Also the recycling of materials is an important issue in our time.
-The title 40-50 running meters of timber per child is taken from a recommendation written in the 70’s.
+In these playgrounds, children learn through experience-based learning in relation to other children and adults.
+The scale is essential, as well as the time perspective; the wooden structure never ends; it is in a continuous state of transformation.
+Also, the recycling of materials is an essential issue in our time.
+The title 40-50 running meters of timber per child is taken from a recommendation written in the ’70s.
 This recommendation is still relevant.

-The activity in an adventure playground have a lot in common with artistic processes – to build up, add, remove, change, while working with the whole.
-Many wooden structures, huts or buildings, as well as art works, can be seen as self-portraits.
+The activity in an adventure playground has a lot in common with artistic processes – to build up, add, remove, and change, while working with the whole.
+Many wooden structures, huts or buildings, as well as artworks, can be seen as self-portraits.
 The artists’ presentation also includes a site-specific construction made of textile and foam plastic.
-Perhaps one way to enter this exhibition is to remember your own childhood’s huts or the pillow-room in the 1970’s pre-schools?
-The value of play has a lot to do with imagination, which is more important than the materials or tools being used.
+Perhaps one way to enter this exhibition is to remember your own childhood huts or the pillow-room in the 1970s pre-schools.
+The value of play has a lot to do with imagination, which is more important than the materials or tools used.

 © John Håkansson